-Botox was unintentionally invented in the 1980’s by Dr. Alan Scott.
+Botox was unintentionally invented in the 1980s by Dr. Alan Scott.
 Dr. Scott was attempting to use botulinum toxin to treat patients with strabismus (crossed eyes).
-After administering the injections to patients with crossed eyes, they came back with the pleasant and unexpected side effect of wrinkle reduction.
+After administering the injections to patients with crossed eyes, they came back with the pleasant and unexpected side effects of wrinkle reduction.
 While Dr. Scott wasn’t thinking about the reduction of wrinkles, he is responsible for the most common non-surgical cosmetic procedure in the world – Botox.

 How does Botox work?

 Botox is a non-surgical cosmetic procedure that works by using a very fine needle to inject a neurotransmitter under the skin.
 The neurotransmitter, botulinum toxin, temporarily paralyzes select muscles.
-The paralysis of the muscles allows them and the skin time to relax.
+The paralysis of the muscles allows them and their skin time to relax.
 This relaxation leads to the appearance of smoother skin.

 Muscle mobility will return three to four months after the procedure.
 Many patients will undergo many Botox treatments over a long duration of time.
-With repetitive treatments, there is a higher chance that Botox will result in a permanent reduction of wrinkles because the facial muscles haven’t engaged in activity for quite some time.
+With repetitive treatments, there is a higher chance that Botox will result in a permanent reduction of wrinkles because the facial muscles haven’t engaged in an activity for quite some time.

 What can Botox treat?

 Botox is used cosmetically in two primary ways: to smooth canthal lines (“crows feet”) and to reduce glabellar lines (frown lines between the eyebrows).
 Botox can also be used to treat concerns patients have other than reducing wrinkles.
 According to Medical News Today, “Botulinum toxin is currently approved for the following therapeutic applications:

 - Idiopathic rotational cervical dystonia (severe neck and shoulder muscle spasms)